tobiasbaehr/degov/modules/degov_hyphenopoly/Readme.md

 ### Settings

 At `/admin/config/degov/hyphenopoly` you can add CSS selectors.
-Hyphonopoly hypheningwill be applied to all these selectors and their child elmenents.
+Hyphonopoly hyphening will be applied to all these selectors and their child elmenents.

 ### CSS